tirgei/Dank-Memes-Functions/README.md

 foo@bar:~$ cd functions/ && npm install
 ```

-After all is setup, you can proceed and deploy it to your Firebase project:
+After all is setup, you can proceed and deploy it to your Firebase project from the project root folder:

 ```console
 foo@bar:~$ firebase deploy --only functions